 Students who have already earned a degree from King College and are not enrolled in a graduate program may return and fulfill the requirements of another major.
 These students must apply for readmission to the college, declare the appropriate major in the Office of Registration and Records, and register as seniors.
 Students who return to King College to complete another major must meet the requirements for that major.
+The major would dictate whether the student was working toward an additional degree or an additional major.
 It will be the student's responsibility to fill out a Completion of Additional Major form in the Office of Registration and Records upon completion of the requirements for the additional major so that a notation can be placed on the transcript.
 A student who has completed such an additional major will not take part in a second graduation ceremony nor receive a second degree from the college.